 Sally-Ann Tinsley BSc, LLDip, PgC Ag Law, acknowledged as an expert in the equine business sector, is a specialist in equestrian planning.
 Specialising in the complex policy area of equestrian workers dwellings, also known as ‘rural enterprise dwellings’, notable successes have been achieved in cases that have previously been refused and dismissed at appeal.
 Besides private sector consultancy, Sally-Ann has worked extensively in the public sector, being instructed by LPAs within 27 counties throughout England and Wales providing professional opinion and support at appeal.

 As a lifelong owner and rider and with a BSc Equine Welfare with Business Management, from Harper Adams University, she not only has a detailed knowledge of the equine industry but a very thorough understanding of equine science and behaviour and the way in which this informs the management of horses and the justification for facilities.
 Sally-Ann also has a Graduate Diploma in Laws and Postgraduate Certificate in Agricultural Law.

 Advising and preparing applications of all types including

 Specialising in rural enterprise dwelling applications, the provision of all expert submissions:

 Independent Technical Appraisals and supporting statements are also prepared for agents/consultants or applicants to demonstrate compliance with planning policy or with the ‘functional and financial tests.

-As an expert in equine business, Sally-Ann is able to advise and prepare the following:
+As an expert in equine business, advising and preparing expert reports & professional opinion for the following:

-Sally-Ann can provide expert reports or professional opinion in relation to equine welfare/management and equine business for:
+PROVIDING expert reports AND professional opinion in relation to equine welfare/management and equine business for: